Owned by Nokia’s chairman – corporation privacy concerns

 F-Secure Freedome is an excellent no-log VPN.
 Although you might recognize “F-Secure” due to their anti-virus products, Freedome has become one of the top VPN services in the global cybersecurity market.

 F-Secure is a seemingly highly secure VPN.
-It comes with rock-solid AES 256-bit encryption, DNS leakage-free VPN tunnel and a nice extra perk – a kill-switch.
+It comes with rock-solid AES 256-bit encryption, DNS leakage-free VPN tunnel, and a nice extra perk – a kill-switch.

 Yet not everything is as good as it looks.